CrowleyRajapakse/TicketingSystem/README.md

 # TicketingSystem
-This application was generated using JHipster 4.10.2, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.10.2](http://www.jhipster.tech/documentation-archive/v4.10.2).
+This application was generated using JHipster 4.10.2  for CSSE project, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.10.2](http://www.jhipster.tech/documentation-archive/v4.10.2).

 ## Development